qupa-project/qupa-lang.github.io/p/latent-access-optimisations.md

 Similarly, when a subcomponent of a variable (i.e. and an element of an array) is accessed dynamically, there may be multiple aliases to the same sub-component (i.e. ``p[x]``, ``p[y]``, where ``x == y``).

 #### 1.2.1.
 Function calls and pointer
-Due to [asumptions #3](#asumptions), when an address is parsed to another function it cannot be determined if the function will alter the value, or how it will access it.
+Due to [asumption #3](#asumptions), when an address is parsed to another function it cannot be determined if the function will alter the value, or how it will access it.
 Hence we must perform certain actions before and after the call:
 * Preamble (before): The any values purely stored in registers for this variable must be flushed and thus written to the memory address so they can be read by the child function.
 * Epilog (after): Once the function has been executed the resulting state of the value is unknown, hence any cached values must be dropped.